Marist Brothers Secondary School

 |+

-'''Marist Brothers Secondary School''' is [[Manicaland Province]].
+'''Marist Brothers Secondary School''' also '''Nyanga High School, Marist Brothers''' also '''Marist Nyanga''' is 32km outside [[Nyanga]], [[Manicaland Province]].
+It is a [[Catholic ]] school.
 The school offers ordinary and advanced level and has boarding facility.

 See [[High Schools Of Zimbabwe]]. <br/>